mscottsewell/Power-BI-D365-Sales/README.md

 ## Report assumptions/requirements:

 1. Custom fields and entities are entirely out of scope for the template, but nothing blocking a user from add custom fields to the existing queries/reports
-2. Opportunities customers are Accounts - Not impossible to adapt to a different use case, but be aware that it's baked into a few assumptions in the report
+2. Opportunities customers are Accounts<br />You can adapt the report for a different use case, but be aware that the 'account is the customer' assumption is baked into a few assumptions in the report
-3. Opportunities are owned by Users and owners have a manager for roll-up reporting
+3. Opportunities are owned by Users and users have a manager for roll-up reporting
 4. Opportunity accounts (customers) are assigned a Sales Territory for roll-up reporting
+5. Territories have a parent territory for grouping / roll-up
 6. The DatesTimes are adjusted from GMT based on a single parameter (number of Hours) e.g. US Central TimeZone is "-5"  (Does not adjust for DST.) - The report does not auto-adjust to the viewers' timezone or daylight savings shifts the way Dynamics does -
 7. The “…Opportunities with Product Lines” report additionally assumes: An Opportunity’s estimated and actual values are only calculated as the sum of line-items